Phlegm

-Phlegm (/ˈflɛm/; φλέγμα, phlégma, "inflammation", "humour caused by heat") is mucus produced by the respiratory system, excluding that produced by the nasal passages.
+Phlegm (/ˈflɛm/; φλέγμα, phlégma, "inflammation", "humour caused by heat") is mucus produced by the respiratory system, excluding that produced by the throat and nose passages.
 It often refers to respiratory mucus expelled by coughing, otherwise known as sputum.
 Phlegm, and mucus as a whole, is in essence a water-based gel consisting of glycoproteins, immunoglobulins, lipids and other substances.
 Its composition varies depending on climate, genetics, and state of the immune system.
-Its color can vary from transparent to pale or dark yellow and green, from light to dark brown, and even to dark grey depending on the constituents.
+Its color can vary from transparent to pale or dark yellow and green, from light to dark brown, and even to dark grey depending on the contents.
 The body naturally produces about 1 quart (about 1 litre) of phlegm every day to capture and clear substances in the air and bacteria from the nose and throat.

 Distinction between mucus and phlegm

 Contrary to popular misconception and misuse, mucus and phlegm are not always the same.

 Mucus

 Mucus is a normal protective layering around the airway, eye, nasal turbinate, and urogenital tract.
 Mucus is an adhesive viscoelastic gel produced in the airway by submucosal glands and goblet cells and is principally water.
 It also contains high-molecular weight mucous glycoproteins that form linear polymers.